-Antibiotic prophylaxis before a PNB
+Antibiotic prophylaxis before a peripheral nerve block

 It is well established that the antibiotic prophylaxis before skin incision reduces the incidence of surgical site infection.
 But it is unclear whether single dose antibiotic reduces the perineural catheter infection.
 Almost all patients who receive regional anaesthesia via continuous catheter also receive single dose antibiotic as a part of pre-operative prophylaxis except for a few clean surgical cases.
 So it is difficult and probably unethical to conduct a randomised trial between patients receiving and not receiving antibiotic prophylaxis.
-However, Bomberg et al61 in a retrospective registry analysis evaluated 40,362 patients who received regional anaesthesia.
-After propensity matching, 11,307 patients who received single dose antibiotic were compared with 11,307 controls who did not receive any antibiotic.
-The infection rate was significantly less in matched patients who received the antibiotic (1.1%) as compared to the control group (2.4%).
+However, Bomberg et al60 in a retrospective registry analysis evaluated 40,362 patients who received regional anaesthesia.
+After propensity matching, 11,307 patients who received single dose antibiotic were compared with 11,307 controls who did not receive any antibiotic (1.1%) as compared to the control group (2.4%).
 The timing of antibiotic (either before or after the catheter insertion) did not influence the infection rate.
-German Society of Anesthesiology and Intensive Care Medicine (DGAI) and the Association of German Anesthesiologists (BDA) also recommend the use of prophylactic antibiotic for perineural catheters even if it is not indicated for surgical procedure alone.62
+German Society of Anesthesiology and Intensive Care Medicine (DGAI) and the Association of German Anesthesiologists (BDA) also recommend the use of prophylactic antibiotic for perineural catheters even if it is not indicated for surgical procedure alone.61

-Recommendation- Though the evidence is weak due to lack of studies confirming the efficacy of antibiotic prophylaxis; it may be beneficial to administer a single dose antibiotic during continuous PNB procedure at least in patients who are at risk of infection (obesity, diabetic, multiple comorbidities, axillary or femoral catheters).
+Recommendation- Though the evidence is weak due to lack of studies confirming the efficacy of antibiotic prophylaxis, it may be beneficial to administer a single dose antibiotic during continuous peripheral nerve block procedure at least in patients who are at risk of infection (obesity, diabetic, multiple comorbids, axillary or femoral catheters).
 Single injection techniques need not follow antibiotic prophylaxis.